-The Licence Appeal Tribunal (LAT) is an independent, quasi-judicial agency and is one of fourteen tribunals in Tribunals Ontario.
+The Licence Appeal Tribunal (LAT) is an independent, quasi-judicial agency and is one of thirteen tribunals in Tribunals Ontario.

 LAT adjudicates applications and resolves disputes concerning compensation claims and licensing activities regulated by the provincial government, including those activities of delegated administrative authorities.